Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Data parameterizations and Unconstrained Fits to Data

 Concerning uncertainties, we will not only consider the statistical error provided by experiments but we will include estimates of systematic uncertainties needed to reconcile the observed incompatibilities within the same data set and/or between different experiments.

 A word of caution is in order.
 As seen in Section~\ref{sec:Data}, data are not precise nor numerous enough to exclude large fluctuations between successive data points.
-And this is particularly evident in some relatively large energy regions where just a couple of data points may exist.
-In principle we cannot exclude complicated parameterizations that would adjust perfectly every single piece of data, producing large fluctuations or structures between points.
-Thus, from the outset we make it clear that we assume such fluctuations not to occur and that the data can be fitted with simple and relatively smooth parameterizations.
+And this is particularly evident in some relatively large energy regions where just a few data points may exist.
+In principle, we cannot exclude complicated parameterizations that would adjust perfectly every single piece of data but produce large fluctuations or structures between points.
+Thus, from the outset, we make it clear that we assume such fluctuations not to occur and that the data can be fitted with simple and relatively smooth parameterizations.
 Obviously, the size of our uncertainties depends on this assumption.
-We have chosen the parameterizations we provide below because they satisfy the above assumption and yield uncertainty bands which do not show wild fluctuations or become too large in the regions where data do not exist or do not require so.
-Obviously, we have explored many alternatives: ifferent conformal expansions (with different centers and more terms in the expansion, see~\ref{app:conformal}), more simple or more complicated polynomials in different variables, adding or removing resonant shapes, etc. Of course, we can make them fit the data, but in so doing their central result is always very similar to our final choice.
-Therefore, apart from for a few exceptions of interest, we spare the reader the list of pros and cons of the many other parameterizations we tried and we just present our final choice.
-Moreover, for a given parameterization, and once the systematic uncertainty that affects the data has been estimated, we have decided to stop adding parameters when the $\chi^2/dof$ has roughly ``converged'' to what we will consider a $\chi^2$ of order 1, or normalize it in case it is needed.
+We have chosen the parameterizations we provide below because they satisfy the above assumption and yield uncertainty bands that do not show wild fluctuations or become too large in the regions where data do not exist or do not require so.
+In addition, we have explored many alternatives: different conformal expansions (with different centers and more terms in the expansion, see~\ref{app:conformal}), simpler or more complicated polynomials in different variables, adding or removing resonant shapes, etc. Of course, we can make them fit the data, but in so doing their central result is always very similar to our final choice.
+Therefore, apart from a few exceptions of interest, we spare the reader the list of pros and cons of the many other parameterizations we tried and we just present our final choice.
+Moreover, for a given parameterization, and once the systematic uncertainty that affects the data has been estimated, we have decided to stop adding parameters when the $\chi^2/dof$ has roughly ``converged'' to 1, or normalize it in case it is needed.